 Voidable marriages in Thailand tend to end in an annulment.
 If you are getting divorced in Thailand then there are a number of options.
 The first being a voidable marriage being a marriage that occurred under duress.
 The other is by means of fraud which requires an annulment.

 Firstly the other option is a normal divorce where you simply wish to divorce.
 There had been no issues about the marriage from the start.
 This is about an annulment and voidable marriage in Thailand which has become an issue over the past few years in Thailand.
 Note that the property rights in an annulment are discussed on another page.

-Divorce in Thailand falls under the Civil and Commercial Code of Thailand which determines what constitutes a marriage and also under which circumstances a divorce may take place.
-Voidable marriages are marriages which had occurred under one of the following circumstances:
+Divorce in Thailand falls under the Civil and Commercial Code of Thailand.
+This determines what constitutes a marriage and also under which circumstances a divorce may take place.
+Voidable marriages are marriages that had occurred under one of the following circumstances:

-If you find yourself in any of these positions as listed above then you need to speak to a lawyer in Thailand who will be able to assess the situation and provide you with the most cost effective legal solution for your divorce or application to have the marriage declared void in Thailand.
-If you have any questions regarding the above then email us for more information.
+If you find yourself in any of these positions as listed above then you need to speak to a lawyer in Thailand who will be able to assess the situation.
+This and provide you with the most cost-effective legal solution for your divorce or application to have the marriage declared void in Thailand.
+Finally if you have any questions regarding the above then email us for more information about annulment in Thailand.

 See also: Property in Annulment and Marriage annulment

 The information contained on our website is for general information purposes only and does not constitute legal advice.
 For further information, please contact us.